sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    values.

-   The *doctree* argument will be a doctree when the page is created from a reStructuredText documents;
+   The *doctree* argument will be a doctree when the page is created from a reStructuredText document;
    it will be ``None`` when the page is created from an HTML template alone.

    You can return a string from the handler, it will then replace